 If you wish you may attend a faculty or board meeting.
-You should seek advice at the office of the faculty whose meeting you wish to attend, as the faculties have their own rules for the conduct of open meetings.
+You should seek advice at the office of the faculty whose meeting you wish to attend.

-Award of the University Medai
+Award of the University Medal

 The University may award a bronze medal to undergraduate students who have achieved highly distinguished merit throughout their degree course.